-A group known as the Operations Room of Libya's Revolutionaries claimed responsibility, saying they "arrested" the prime minister.
+It is unclear who carried out the kidnapping.
+A militia group known as the Operations Room of Libya's Revolutionaries claimed responsibility but later denied involvement.

-The group had blamed Mr. Zeidan's government for playing a role in Saturday's U.S. special forces raid in Libya that nabbed senior al-Qaida operative Abu Anas al-Libi, who is being held aboard a Navy ship.
+The group had blamed Zeidan's government for playing a role in Saturday's U.S. Special Forces raid in Libya that nabbed senior al-Qaida operative Abu Anas al-Libi, who is being held aboard a U.S. Navy ship.

-Rebel groups that fought against Mr. Gadhafi's forces have given rise to militias and militant groups who control parts of the country.
+Rebel groups that fought against Gadhafi have given rise to militias and militant groups that control parts of the country.

 Attacks have targeted foreign diplomatic missions in Libya, including the Russian embassy last week, the French embassy in April and a U.S. consulate last year.